OliverSBeresford/Darwin-s-World/README.md

 deactivate.bat
 ```

-You can also delete the files associated with it if you want, but you don't have to.
+You can also delete the files associated with it if you want and if they are still there after deactivating, but you don't have to.
 This action cannot be undone.

 On macOS and Linux: